-To that end, we have created The Responsible Conduct of Research Policy, which fosters an environment that values the responsible conduct of research.
+To that end, we have created the Responsible Conduct of Research Policy, which fosters an environment that values the responsible conduct of research.
 The Policy promotes education about, and awareness of, the principles and practices of the responsible conduct of research and ensures that we comply with federal government requirements in this area.

 All research and teaching that involves the use of human subjects, animals, radiation, biohazardous material, and field safety must comply with Brock University policies and procedures, which are based on national legislation and the requirements of national government and non-government organizations.

-Our internal policies are outlined under Section 3C, 2 (2.1, 2.2, 2.3) of Brock University’s Faculty Handbook Section 3: Academic Regulations.
+In addition to the Responsible Conduct of Research Policy, related internal policies are outlined under Section 3C, 2 (2.1, 2.2, 2.3) of Brock University’s Faculty Handbook Section 3: Academic Regulations.